entropy-flux/TorchSystem/README.md

         # Usually you need to define the handlers outside the aggregate and pass them in the building process.
 But
         # This is an example of how you can handle complex domain logic within the aggregate.
         ...

+    def onepoch(self):
+        # Hook that will be called after the epoch attribute is updated.
+The aggregate handle this
+        # automatically for epochs and phase.
+        self.events.commit() # This will raise the StopIteration exception enqueued before when the epoch is over
 ```

 The `Classifier` aggregate we just created can be built and compiled in a simple way.
 However, you will find yourself in situations where you need to pick a torch backend, create and clean multiprocessing resources, pickle modules, etc., and you will need a tool to build the aggregate and compile it.